delyo-delev/python-code/README.md

-# python-code
-This is python code!
+This is a random python code